 Radiation therapy uses high-energy rays to kill cancer cells.
 This type of treatment is not used often to treat Waldenstrom macroglobulinemia (WM).
-It may be used rarely to shrink an enlarged spleen or lymph nodes if they are causing symptoms.
+Rarely, it is used to shrink an enlarged spleen or lymph nodes if they are causing symptoms.

 The type of radiation therapy used to treat WM is called external beam radiation.
-The treatment is much like getting an x-ray, but the radiation is more intense.
+The treatment is much like getting an x-ray, but the radiation is much stronger.
 The procedure itself is painless.
 Before the treatments start, the radiation team takes careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
 Each treatment lasts only a few minutes, although the setup time — getting you into place for treatment — usually takes longer.
 Most often, radiation treatments are given 5 days a week for a few weeks.

 Possible side effects

-Immediate side effects of radiation therapy can include sunburn-like skin problems, fatigue, and low blood counts.
+Immediate side effects of radiation therapy can include sunburn-like skin problems, fatigue, and low blood cell counts.
 Other side effects depend on the area being treated.
 Radiation of the abdomen may cause nausea, vomiting, or diarrhea.
 Radiation to the head and neck area can lead to mouth sores and trouble swallowing.
 Often these effects go away a short while after treatment is finished.